-Petrovsky Palace Palace was built by architect Matthew Kazakov on the orders of Catherine II in honor of the victory of Russia over Turkey in the war of 1768-1774.
+Architect Matthew Kazakov built Petrovsky Palace Palace on the orders of Catherine II in honor of the victory of Russia over Turkey in the war of 1768-1774.

 Externally, the building looks a bit unusual, as it combines several architectural styles at once.
-So, lancet arches and windows are made in the Gothic style, and barrel-shaped columns are witnesses of the Old Russian style.
+So, lancet arches and windows are made in the Gothic style, and barrel-shaped columns witness the Old Russian style.
 The palace itself is a three-story structure, topped with a dome.
-Adjacent to it one-storey outbuildings form the front yard.
+Adjacent to it, one-story outbuildings form the front yard.

 (Mikhail Zhebrak.
 Moscow.
 Gothic.
 Film from the series "Walking in Moscow", series 32)

-Globalization did not go well, and now there is a noisy metropolis around the palace.
+Globalization goes well, and now there is a noisy metropolis around the palace.
 And we can look two hundred years ago and see how the palace looked then and how it appears before us now.

 One can specify the following mathematical characteristics in each of the five Platonic solids: 1....